Canon 100D vs Fujifilm X-A2

-The physical size and weight of the Canon 100D and the Fujifilm X-A2 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 100D and the Fujifilm X-A2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is notably smaller (26 percent) than the Canon 100D.
 Moreover, the X-A2 is markedly lighter (14 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the X-A2 are weather-sealed.